top of page

 Scapa Flow is often remembered for warships and wartime drama.
 But its later role is quieter, stranger, and in some ways more remarkable.

 Steel that once formed the hulls of battleships went on to help scientists study radiation, particles, and space itself.
-It is a reminder that Orkney’s history doesn’t just sit in museums or on the seabed — it threads its way into modern science, medicine, and exploration.
+It is a reminder that Orkney’s history does not just sit in museums or on the seabed — it continues to shape modern science, medicine, and exploration.

 Comments